 - After the optimization is complete, we deliver a report showing the optimizations performed, before/after screenshots and graphical summaries (for packages), and give any additional recommendations we find during optimization.

 Purchasing a service or package is risk free because the developer assigned to your project will analyze your site before starting to make sure we can indeed optimize it based on the services you purchased.

 If we feel the purchase doesn’t warrant the best value, we’ll either propose an adjusted service or refund you if your site is already dialed in.

-Timeline: It usually takes between 2 – 5 business days, depending on the service/package you ordered.
-If a lot of people recently purchased services there could be a queue, extending the time to start the project.
+Timeline: We can usually finish your project between 2 – 5 business days, depending on the service/package you ordered.
+If a lot of people recently purchased services there could be a queue, extending the time to start the project by a few days.

 We deliver a report showing what we did to your site, including additional notes and recommendations.